 - Focus groups

 Analyze positive and negative feedback differently.
-For positive feedback, firstly, thank the user and ask for more pointers.
+Firstly, thank the user for positive feedback and ask for more pointers.
 Also, use this to understand what works and extend such concepts to other parts of the company.

 As for negative feedback, acknowledge the customer’s concerns.
 Offer a solution or a way to fix it.
 Close the feedback loop once you have resolved the issue.